Low Sperm Count Treatment for Getting PregnantFertility Treatment

 Avoid chemical exposure

 Some chemicals in the workplace, the air, or even personal care products can be a risk factor for fertility.
 These chemicals that should be avoided are lead (in pipes, paint, and dust), styrene and acetone (in plastics, packaging materials, and building materials), mercury vapour (in industrial particles and metals), and dibromo chloropropane (in pesticides).

 Avoid long-distance cycling

-Long-distance cycling reduces the number of normal sperms and thus, reduces male fertility.
-This is due to an increase in the temperature of the testicles in the tight clothes of the cyclists.
+Long-distance cycling reduces the number of normal sperm and, thus, reduces male fertility.
+This is due to an increase in the temperature of the testicles in the tight clothes of cyclists.

 Prevent sexually transmitted diseases

-Sexually transmitted diseases such as AIDS, gonorrhea, chlamydia, testicular infection, prostate gland infection, etc., reduce the quantity and quality of the sperms.
-To prevent these diseases, you should use standard protections during sexual intercourse and make sure that your partner does not have STDs.
-It should be noted that there are some tests to diagnose these diseases which must be taken regularly, especially in case of having multiple sex partners.
+Sexually transmitted diseases such as AIDS, gonorrhea, chlamydia, testicular infection, prostate gland infection, etc., reduce the quantity and quality of sperm.
+To prevent these diseases and improve your sperm count, you should use standard protections during sexual intercourse and make sure that your partner does not have STDs.
+It should be noted that some tests to diagnose these diseases must be taken regularly, especially when having multiple sex partners.